themesberg/flowbite-svelte/src/routes/docs/typography/text.md

 ---
 layout: componentLayout
 title: Svelte Text - Flowbite
-breadcrumb_title: Text
+breadcrumb_title: Svelte Text
+component_title: Text
 dir: Typography
 description: Learn how to customize text-related styles and properties such as font size, font style, text decoration, font weight and more
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow} from '../../utils' import { A, Heading } from '$lib' import { props as items1 } from '../../props/P.json'
+  import { TableProp, TableDefaultRow} from '../../utils' import { A, Heading } from '$lib' import { props as items1 } from '../../props/P.json'
   import { props as items2 } from '../../props/Span.json'